Clad3815/Twitch-Streamer-GPT/README.md

 * **Ongoing Calibration**: The script adapts to your environment and offers optimal performance.
 * **Custom Command Settings**: With options to set custom commands, take full control over your streaming bot.

-## Integration with OpenAI / GPT-3.5 Turbo
+## Integration with OpenAI / GPT-3.5 Turbo or GPT-4

-Our script features a strong integration with the powerful GPT-3.5 Turbo model from OpenAI to manage intricate interactive features.
+Our script features a strong integration with the powerful GPT-3.5 Turbo (or GPT-4) model from OpenAI to manage intricate interactive features.
 The model generates responses based on live stream events and natural language interactions with viewers.

-The GPT-3.5 Turbo model takes several inputs into account for making a response:
+The GPT-3.5 Turbo  (or GPT-4)  model takes several inputs into account for making a response:

 1. **Chat History**: The interaction history till the current point helps derive responses that fit the context perfectly.